bioboot/bimm143_F18/lectures.md

 You may wish to consult the scoring rubric at the end of the above linked project description and the [**example report**]({{ site.baseurl }}/class-material/Find_A_Gene_Project_Example.pdf){:.no-push-state} for format and content guidance.

-Your responses to questions Q1-Q4 are due at the beginning of class **Thursday May 17th** (05/17/18).
+Your responses to questions Q1-Q4 are due at the beginning of class **Thursday Nov 15th** (11/15/18)).

-The complete assignment, including responses to all questions, is due at the beginning of class **Thursday May 31th** (05/31/18).
+The complete assignment, including responses to all questions, is due at the beginning of class **Thursday Dec 4th** (12/04/18).

 Late responses will not be accepted under any circumstances.